dispositiontools/craft-commerceinsights/README.md

 See, and export, which products sold best between two dates.

 ## Requirements
-This plugin requires Craft 3.0.0+ and the Craft Commerce 3.0.0+ plugin to be installed and enabled.
+This plugin requires Craft 4.0.0+ and the Craft Commerce 4.0.0+ plugin to be installed and enabled.

+## Roadmap
+A few new reports are on their way. including
+- Refunds
+- Discounts
+- Automated reports sent via Email